dantsub/simple_shell/README.md

 # Simple shell

+This project is a basic Shell prototype with an academic purpose for Holberton School.

 ### Requirements

 #General

-Allowed editors: vi, vim, emacs
+- Allowed editors: vi, vim, emacs
-All your files will be compiled on Ubuntu 14.04 LTS Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic All your files should end with a new line
+- All your files will be compiled on Ubuntu 14.04 LTS
+- Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
+- All your files should end with a new line
-A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl No more than 5 functions per file
+- A README.md file, at the root of the folder of the project is mandatory
+- Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl
+- No more than 5 functions per file
-All your header files should be include guarded
+- All your header files should be include guarded
-Use system calls only when you need to (why?)
+- Use system calls only when you need to (why?)

 ##List of allowed functions and system calls